stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 // call getData() and store the returned value in the response variable const response = getData();
-// takes the returned array from getData() as an argument displayData(response);
+// call displayData() with the array as an argument displayData(response);
 // code that has nothing to with data returned from the API console.log("second");